san99tiago/java-barista/projects/FirstSteps/README.md

 --> Methods: things that objects "do".<br>
 Both attributes and methods, are accessed by the (.) dot notation (after the class name).<br>

 ### Constructor
 It's the special method that is used to initialize an object in OOP.<br>
 It is usually called at the moment of creating a class.<br>
 It is mandatory for it to have the same name as the class.<br>
 Constructors should not return anything! <br>
+* We can "overload" constructors by having multiple of them (same name and different amount of arguments).

 ### Getters
 Are methods with a purpose of "getting" (returning) specific private attributes/things from classes.<br>